 Paul Finebaum has never been one to shy away from controversy, just ask all the radio callers of The Paul Finebaum Show, but he especially loves stirring the pot when it comes to the Big Ten and their fans.

-But Finebaum latest criticism of Meyer has gotten him in trouble with Urban Meyer’s biggest supporter, and that is his wife Shelley, who was in the middle the Zach Smith scandal, too.
+But Finebaum's criticism of Meyer landed him in trouble with Urban Meyer's biggest supporter, and that is his wife Shelley, who was in the middle the Zach Smith scandal, too.

-Finebaum believes that Meyer’s time as the Buckeyes head coach will be ending soon because of these recent events, and his wife was having none of it.
+Finebaum believeed that Meyer's time as the Buckeyes head coach will be ending soon because of these recent events, and his wife was having none of it.

 Shelley Meyer said this on Twitter about Finebaum, and later took it down.

 "Ummmm, newsflash?
 Or Maybe not.
 He gets NONE OF MY ATTENTION.
 Should get no one else's either.
 I don't listen or watch him or his network anymore."